MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-destinations.md

 7. Select **Save**.

 Your export should start shortly if all prerequisites for export have been completed.
-In addition, your export will run at the end of every scheduled refresh.
+The export will also run with every scheduled refresh.
 To learn more about scheduling, see [Schedule tab](pm-settings.md#schedule-tab).

 #### Azure Blob storage locations